-This is the total number of years it takes to repay a
+This is the total number of years it takes to repay a mortgage in full.

 An estimate of the market value of the property used as security for the mortgage.
 Usually an independent appraiser using a variety of methods determines an estimated value of the property.
 An appraisal is normally required by a lender.
 The fee for the appraisal is normally paid by the buyer.

 The mortgage payment consisting of both principal and interest in which part is applied toward the accumulated interest and the remainder is applied toward the principal.

 A loan required to provide the funds needed for the closing of the property you have purchased to the time of the later closing of the property you have sold.